routingblog/arbitration/content/docs/problems.md

 - Although the plaintiff compensation rate would be very instructive of the role of litigation, because of a lack of data, it cannot be computed from prior research [^congresswrong4]

+- Most arbitration agreements do not require reasoned or even written opinions. [^galanterhaves1]

+- If the data exists, contextual information such as the identity of disputants, nature of the dispute, role of counsel, repeat-player status, and other factors are not included. [^thirdarbitration1]

+- In at least one study with straightforward apples-to-apples comparisons [^2] shows that approximately one third of arbitrators decide questions differently to how the courts would do so. [^hortonlaw1]

 # Claim Suppression

 - In 2018, there were an estimated 826,537,000 consumer arbitration provisions in force yet consumers filed only 6000 arbitrations each year. [^gillesletter]